Shadowfox20/Startup/README.md

 ### Key features

-- Describe your key feature
+- Creating an account
-- Describe your key feature
+- Posting a review
-- Describe your key feature
+- Viewing other profiles

 ### Technologies